C2 Montréal: Conference

 Intended to represent an "intersection of commerce and creativity" (the "Cs" of C2), C2 Montréal was founded in 2012 by Jean-François Bouchard from Sid Lee and Daniel Lamarre from Cirque du Soleil, with Benoît Berthiaume appointed as executive producer at the time.
 It is held every year in Montreal, Quebec in the month of May.
 Over 72 partners currently sponsor the conference, including Royal Bank of Canada, Cirque du Soleil, Solotech, BMW, and Facebook.
 Formal minutes following the conference have been made available since 2015.

 The conference requires active participation from the attendees.
-Participant activities include attending speaker segments, participating in workshops, and one-on-one meetings with other participants (referred to as “Braindates”).
+Participant activities include attending speaker segments, participating in workshops, and one-on-one meetings with other participants (“Braindates by e180”).
 Due to the media exposure generated by the conference, attending participants are required to agree to a recording and image waiver.

-History

 Governance

 Fourteen administrators govern C2 Montréal, two of whom are representatives from the organization's cofounding partners (Sid Lee and Cirque du Soleil).